-The template MKR AIMA BTTD shall be used to provide information on the results of the back-testing at the level of the trading desk, which are considered for the purposes of Article 325bf(1) to (4) of Regulation (EU) No 575/2013.
+Institutions shall use the template MKR AIMA BTTD to provide information on the results of the back-testing at the level of the trading desk, which are considered for the purposes of Article 325bf(1) to (4) of Regulation (EU) No 575/2013.

 Information shall be provided on both the non-IRT desks, including also notional desks, where applicable, and the IRT desk.
 All desks included in the scope of the permission to use the alternative internal model approach shall be reported in the template.